 Learn to make choices that lead to successful adult life including choosing leisure activities and living independently.
-Students gain an understanding of and explore available community resources and examine how healthy free-time activities link to self-care.
+Gain an understanding of and explore available community resources and examine how healthy free-time activities link to self-care.
 Includes weekly social skills with a focus on managing emotions and expressing oneself appropriately.
-During lab hours, students practice self-care, home-care, and cooking skills.

-Corequisites: Concurrent enrollment in BIL 037.
+Corequisites: Concurrent registration in BIL 037 is required.
 Offered: Fall.